 There is now a large international community of Meccano modellers building models often much more complex than those built by British schoolboys in Meccano's first century.

-This powered Jeep model was built by my dad, Don Redmond.
+This powered Jeep model was built by the late Don Redmond.
 It features details including clutch and brake pedals, transmission shifter, windshield wiper, opening tailgate, and side-mounted spare.
 The steering wheel is an unusually realistic Meccano part.
 (I also used one of these in my conversion of a Tonka Jeep into a U.N.
 Peacekeeping M38A1.)

 This model is about the same size as a Tonka, at 11-1/2" (29cm) long.
 It is powered by a wind-up Meccano clockwork motor under the hood, connected by a driveshaft to the rear axle (two-wheel drive only.)